 The Breast Milk Initiative

-The Breast Milk Initiative is a program that provides free pasteurized human breast milk to people with HIV who have or will be delivering a baby.
-This partnership is with Bronson's Milk Bank of Kalamazoo and is considered a safer alternative to breastfeeding for people with HIV.
-Who is eligible?
-People with HIV who:- Have or will be delivering a baby.
+The Breast Milk Initiative is a program that provides free pasteurized human breast milk to women with HIV who have or will be delivering a baby.
+This partnership is with Bronson's Milk Bank of Kalamazoo and is considered a safer alternative to breastfeeding for women with HIV.

 - Are Michigan residents.